MarkPearlCoZa/Blog_General/_posts/2018-06-28-Two-forms-of-mentoring.md

 I can't remember if we ever did get back together to review how the first experiment with mentorship went.
 What I do remember is the experience I had with my mentor---the activity was deeply fulfilling.
 We met weekly and discussed all things software related.
 Those conversations have helped shape many of the views I have today on how to make software.
 Since that initial mentorship experience I've had several opportunities to set up software mentoring relationships.

-In the next few months I would like to document so of the learning's I've had around software mentorship.
+In the next few months I would like to document some of the learning's I've had around software mentorship.
 I want to do this to provide a "thinking pad" to bounce ideas off others and to gain insights into where my thinking can be enhanced.

 ## Mentorship is a loaded word